Vinnie Vincent Invasion: History

 Later in 1988, the band was released from their contract with Chrysalis Records.
-Having grown annoyed with what they perceived to be Vincent's domination of the project, Slaughter and Strum left to form the band Slaughter, which would go on to have success.
+Having grown annoyed with what they perceived to be Vincent's domination of the project, Strum was fired and Slaughter left with him to form the band Slaughter, which would go on to have success.
 Bobby Rock has played as a touring drummer for Slaughter, but was not in the initial line-up.
 After Vinnie Vincent Invasion broke up, he briefly joined Nitro, later Nelson, and then went on to play as a session musician with Gary Hoey and other bands.
-Subsequent to the band's release from their Chrysalis contract and the resultant split of Slaughter and Strum to form Slaughter, Vincent reunited with original Vinnie Vincent Invasion vocalist Robert Fleischman and recorded the unreleased album Pyro Messiah (aka Guitars From Hell).
-Andre LaBelle, (drummer from 1989 to 1992), along with Fleischman, formed a new band "The Sky" in 2011.
+Subsequent to the band's release from their Chrysalis contract and the resultant split of Slaughter and Strum to form Slaughter, Vincent reunited with original Vinnie Vincent Invasion vocalist Robert Fleischman and recorded the unreleased album Pyro Messiah (aka Guitars from Hell).
+Some songs from those sessions were reworked and released in 1996 as the Euphoria EP.
+Andre LaBelle, (drummer from 1989 to 1992), along with Fleischman, formed a new band, The Sky in 2011.

-A tribute album entitled KISS MY ANKH: A Tribute To Vinnie Vincent was released by SplitScreen Entertainment on August 27, 2008.
+A tribute album entitled Kiss My Ankh: A Tribute to Vinnie Vincent was released by SplitScreen Entertainment on August 27, 2008.
 The album consists of new recordings of songs from Vincent's careers with Kiss and Vinnie Vincent Invasion.
 Featured artists include Steve Brown of Trixter, Troy Patrick Farrell of White Lion, T.J.
 Racer of Nitro, Sheldon Tarsha of Adler's Appetite, Chris Caffery of Savatage and Trans-Siberian Orchestra, Ryan Roxie of Alice Cooper, and rock and roll comic C.C.
 Banana, who performs a parody of the Kiss song "Unholy" (rewritten as a roast of Danger Danger vocalist Ted Poley).

+In March 2023, Vinnie Vincent announced a listening party for a new studio album titled Judgment Day (Guitarmageddon Pt.
+I), the first under the Vinnie Vincent Invasion name in 35 years, at Starstruck Entertainment Studio in Nashville on May 19–20.
+Although Fleischman was going to be featured as the vocalist of this album, Vincent introduced Scott Board from the bands No Love Lost and Sartori as his new singer, with whom he performed at the listening party.
+Vincent also confirmed that Judgment Day (Guitarmageddon Pt.
+I) could be released towards the end of 2023.
+However, less than a week after Board was revealed as the band's new singer, Vincent said he was "auditioning singers for a new tour and record."
+Faysal Smile was later announced as the new singer on October 20, 2023.
+A month later, Smile posted a video teaser of what appeared to be a new Vinnie Vincent Invasion song on YouTube.